blinky1994/notflix/README.md

 # Server Side Rendering
 As this is a content-heavy site for videos, server side rendering will be a good technique here as the server can take on the load of pre-rendering the html with the video content and at the same time, allow for proper SEO (search engine optimization).
 This further improves the user experience due to faster loading times.

+# Storing user liked videos
+A `/stats` endpoint works with Hasura GraphQL to fetch / mutate the user's stat data such as `watched`, `userId`, `videoId`, `favourited`.
+The database that Hasura is linked to is the PostgreSQL relational database where there is a user's table and stats table.
+The stats table hold the data as mentioned before and the user's table stores data like `issuer` (Decentralized ID), `publicAddress` (user's public key), `email`, and `id`.